Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

 “Funny, a little bit smart, not smarter than me as I’d get really annoyed,” she says.
 “I want someone I can watch the news with and have a conversation about it.
 I also want someone that gets along with their parents and who dresses nice and looks nice although looks aren’t everything.”

-She says that her superstar crush is former Love Island winner Jack Fincham.
+She says that her movie star crush is former Love Island winner Jack Fincham.

-Shaughna describes herself as “funny, chatty and clever” and says that folks will likely be shocked once they hear sure issues about her – although it will not be as stunning as her want to enter politics after her stint within the villa.
+Shaughna describes herself as “funny, chatty and clever” and says that individuals might be shocked after they hear sure issues about her – although it might not be as stunning as her need to enter politics after her stint within the villa.

-She says her worst behavior is to assume she’s all the time proper – or “knowing she’s always right.”
+She says her worst behavior is to suppose she’s at all times proper – or “knowing she’s always right.”
 She provides, “Also I never know when to shut up, there are some battles you won’t win, but I’m still going to try.”
-However we shouldn’t anticipate too many falling outs from her – she claims she likes to get on with everybody too.
+However we shouldn’t count on too many falling outs from her – she claims she likes to get on with everybody too.

 What’s a flip off for Shaughna?

-Shaughna will not be focused on individuals who love themselves or that gained’t hearken to you.
+Shaughna will not be curious about individuals who love themselves or that gained’t take heed to you.
 She says that in these cases, “I just think go and annoy someone else.”

 “Being on a first date with a guy and getting a cab home to mine and my most recent ex-boyfriend was sat outside my house in his car crying.
 I was furious.
 The date didn’t know how to react and just pretended to be on the phone.
 I ended up being with him for a year and a half after that.”